 Leafs Betting Markets

-- Totals: This type of betting market is based on how many goals will be scored in the match regardless of the result.
-Displayed in the over/under format, bettors need to bet on whether they think there will be over or under the amount of goals the oddsmakers have set for the game.
+• Totals: This type of betting market is based on how many goals will be scored in the match regardless of the result.
+Displayed in the over/under format, bettors need to bet on whether or not they think there will be over or under a set number of goals.

-- Player Props: These are bets on specific performances by individual players.
-You can bet on things like whether a player will score, how many shots they might take, how many saves they’ll make, or whether they’ll get an assist.
+• Player Props: These are bets on specific performances by individual players.
+You can bet on a player to score, how many shots they might take, how many saves they’ll make, or whether they’ll get an assist.

 How to Read Leafs Betting Lines?